menu

 Residents of the town have the good fortune of having one of the shortest daily commutes compared to the rest of the country.
 On average, they spend only 0.00 minutes getting to work every day.

-As is often the case in a small town, Canyondam doesn't have a public transportation system that people use for their commute.
+Canyondam is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 Demographics

 Canyondam is an extremely ethnically-diverse town.
 The people who call Canyondam home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Canyondam residents report their race to be White, followed by Asian.
+People of Hispanic or Latino origin are the most prevalent group in Canyondam, accounting for 45.45% of the town’s residents (people of Hispanic or Latino origin can be of any race).
+The greatest number of Canyondam residents report their race to be Asian, followed by White.
 Important ancestries of people in Canyondam include British, Yugoslavian, Other West Indian, West Indian, and U.S. Virgin Islander.

 The most common language spoken in Canyondam is English.
 Other important languages spoken here include Korean and Polish.